A SEA OF PEARLS & LEAVES

 “It’s back,” I say.

-A startled movement of limbs shifts under Lilura’s covers.
-I couldn’t sleep, and her silky sheets beckoned me.
+A startled movement of limbs shifts under Lilura’s silky sheets.

 “Again?
 Come here, my love.”
 Lilura yawns and opens her arms, letting me fall into them.
 “Are you well?”